PermanentOrg/devenv/README.md

 in the process of moving more code into public view, publishing it as open source, and streamlining our repository structure.

-Our current development environment is a VirtualBox VM managed by [Vagrant](https://www.vagrantup.com/).

-We use the latest Debian build published [here](https://app.vagrantup.com/generic/boxes/debian10) for our development.

 ## Usage

 1. Prerequisites